 Add To Favorites

-Create whimsical, heart-y creatures for those you love.
+Create whimsical, heart-y creatures for loved ones.
 Make them as decorations for Valentine’s Day or use them any time to say "Thank You!" to someone special.

 Use Crayola® Erasable Colored Pencils to draw various sizes of hearts on paper.
 Cut them out with Crayola Scissors.
 Color them and write messages using Crayola Twistables.
 Add sparkles with Crayola Glitter Glue.
 Air-dry the hearts flat.

 Twist chenille sticks into a creature shape.
-Attach your paper hearts to the shape with Crayola School Glue.
-Add facial features or other interesting characteristics if you wish.
-Air-dry flat before using your Heart-y Creatures as gifts or decorations.
+Attach the paper hearts to the shape with Crayola School Glue.
+Add facial features or other interesting characteristics.
+Air-dry flat before using the Heart-y Creatures as gifts or decorations.